jamulussoftware/jamuluswebsite/README.md

 Have a look at the README.md files in these folders.

+## Tech

+This site is built with Jekyll and Fox-CSS.

 ## Contribute to the design/site structure

-Since this page uses Jekyll, please have a look at the [jekyll documentation](https://jekyllrb.com/docs/).
+Since this page uses Jekyll, please have a look at the [Jekyll documentation](https://jekyllrb.com/docs/).
-This project uses the fox css framework.
+This project uses the FOX-CSS framework.
 See the [FOX-CSS documentation](http://www.fox-css.com/documents/).
 CSS files can be found in the assets/css folder.
 The \_layouts folder holds the main layouts for the page.
 More information can be found at the README.md files in (almost) every folder.